Budget-Friendly Resources for Making Music

 2. Percussion Packs

 Percussion instruments are very accessible for music-making because you can learn to play them within minutes!
 Plus, drumming has many health benefits, including reduced stress and tension and increased immune system functioning.
-Meli Music LLC has recently partnered with West Music to put together percussion instrument packs for your therapeutic and entertainment use!
+Harmonic Changes has recently partnered with West Music to put together percussion instrument packs for your therapeutic and entertainment use!
 There are many options to choose from that can be accommodated to your needs.
-Stay tuned for an announcement about how to access these incredibly-curated instrument packs!
+See more information for how to access these incredibly-curated instrument packs here!

 3. Music Books